DanielaGomez98/Project_CloudComputing/README.md

-# Microproyecto 1 - Computación en la nube
+# Microproject - Cloud Computing

 In this project, three virtual machines are created using Vagrant.
 The objective of this project is to implement a service mesh (cluster) with the help of Hashicorp Consul.
 For this, Consul agents are run on two nodes (two virtual machines), each of which hosts a web application (NodeJS).
 In this way, a cluster with two nodes will be implemented.